AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 The transcript gets generated in the background, and you can continue with your tasks in Prime.
 Once the transcript is generated, you can download the transcript from the list.

-As an Admin,&nbsp;you can view all transcripts that are generated by anyone in the system.
+As an Admin, you can view all transcripts that are generated by anyone in the system.

 ![](assets/download-history.png)

 The download list displays the following attributes:

-* **Learners: **The learners / learner groups whose transcripts are to be downloaded.
+* **Learners:** The learners / learner groups whose transcripts are to be downloaded.
 * **Additional Data Included:** Depends on the additional data admin wants to download from the Advanced option in the Add learner transcript modal
-* **Status: **Downloaded, queued, or in progress.
+* **Status:** Downloaded, queued, or in progress.
-* **From**&nbsp;and&nbsp;**To**: Duration of the transcripts to be downloaded.
+* **From** and **To**: Duration of the transcripts to be downloaded.

 * **Filters Applied:** Whether you'd applied the filters for Enrollment Status.
-* **Generated by:**&nbsp;The user id of the Prime user who has requested the download.
+* **Generated by:** The user id of the Prime user who has requested the download.
-* **Status:&nbsp;**Downloaded, queued, or in progress.
+* **Status:** Downloaded, queued, or in progress.

 You can cancel the download at any time.
 If a job is canceled by the admin, Prime sends an in-app notification to the user who triggered the learner transcript.

 ![](assets/queued-status.png)

-You can **cancel** the download at any time.&nbsp;If a job is canceled, Prime sends an in-app notification to the user who has canceled the job.&nbsp;
+You can **cancel** the download at any time.
+If a job is canceled, Prime sends an in-app notification to the user who has canceled the job.

 ## Data of deleted learners {#dataofdeletedlearners}

 You can include the data of deleted learners in the Learner Transcript list.
-On the Learner Transcripts dialog, enable the option&nbsp;**Include data of Deleted Learners**.
+On the Learner Transcripts dialog, enable the option **Include data of Deleted Learners**.

 After enabling the option and clicking **Generate**, the deleted learners' data features in the Learner Transcript download page, as shown below: